sphere-engine/SRL-Handbook/content/judges.rst

   The overall execution time is the sum of times from test case judges.

 Used memory
-  The overall used memory is the maxumum value of used memory from test case judges.
+  The overall used memory is the maximum value of used memory from test case judges.

 .. important::
   The final status and the score can be freely combined based on statuses and scores from test case judges.